Chaste/Chaste.github.io/site/content/docs/paper-tutorials/Harvey2015/ProfileSimulation.md

 #include "PetscSetupAndFinalize.hpp"
 ```

-## Measure compute-time performance for a large population to plot parallel speed-up (Figure 5)
 This class was used to produce the results in Figure 5.
 It constructs a population of 1,024,000 cells and simulates the population
 dynamics for 100 time-steps, printing out the total compute time at the end.